AEFeinstein/Super-2022-Swadge-FW/docs/GETTING_STARTED.md

 Here's a guide to using Visual Studio Code with WSL: https://code.visualstudio.com/docs/remote/wsl

 This repo has project files for both Eclipse and Visual Studio Code.
 The project is based on a makefile, so you can do whatever you're comfortable with.

+# 4. Hardware Connection

+The I2S Out (WS2812 in) pin is the same as RX1 (pin 25), which means if you are programming via the UART, the LEDs will blink wildly.

+The UART is used for both programming and printing debug statements, so any serial terminal must be closed before programming.
+For WSL, the ```burn``` task calls ```burn-dbg.sh```, which kills all instances of [```putty.exe```](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), flashes the new firmware, and restarts ```putty.exe```.
+Similar scripts may be written for other environments and serial terminals.
+You cannot start a serial terminal from a makefile, since the makefile requires all programs it started to finish in order to finish.